 “It’s never too late” is a cliché that is coming to life right here at PCM!!

 This new program provides an entry point to instrumental music making for adults, including those with no musical experience at all and those who were active in school music programs, but have been inactive for a long period.

-The PCM New Horizons Adult Band will offer weekly group instruction to participants on instrument, followed by a full band rehearsal.
-Instruments include: clarinet, flute, trumpet, trombone, euphonium, tuba, French horn, trombone, saxophone, oboe, bassoon, and percussion instruments.
-The full band will have three to four public performances a year.
+There will be instrument specific instruction for the first hour, followed by a full band rehearsal.
+Participants can choose to learn clarinet, flute, trumpet, trombone, euphonium, tuba, french horn, trombone, saxophone, oboe, bassoon, and percussion instruments.
+The band will have 3-4 public performances a year.

 Tuition: $200/Fall, $200/Spring, $62.50/Summer

 Course time: Sundays, 2:00 – 4:00pm

 Course duration: Fall 16 weeks, Spring 16 weeks, Summer 5 weeks

 Join one of our INFORMATION SESSIONS to learn more and meet fellow students:

 Wednesday, August 16th at 7 pm

 Attendees can learn more about the program and try out various instruments under the guidance of Music & Arts personnel, PCM teachers and other local music professionals.